A Spider's Tale

 But things changed rapidly.

 As Dom watched, the guards and all the rest, caught fire.
 Human torches, now running, swinging clubs at each other, biting, gorging on detached limbs, screaming, growling.
+Flinging bleeding flesh into the air, like missiles.

 Birds, which often held fast to the razor-wire along the fences, burst into black-gray flames and flew off, leaving a trail of gray smoke in the glistening white sky.
+Specks of throbbing black stars.

 A nearly black sun sent spears of impossibly violet light outward, singeing the buildings and the nearby trees.
 Bushes and rooftops burst into gray-black flames.